ItsiW/VILF/places/udon-st-marks.md

 phone: "+13322090533"
 ---

 This is quite honestly the best **udon soup** I've had since going vegan.
 The broth takes me right back.
 I've found it's not too common for udon places to have vegan options, and here they have a bunch.

-I got the sensai udon which came with mountain vegetables.
-Also the place is fairly cheap, I think I paid around $12.
+I've had the sensai udon which came with mountain vegetables.
+ALso been back and had the veggie tempura set (which they double checked was vegan).
+Comes with a mountain of veggie tempura.
+A bowl is around $12 and a set is around $18 with tips and tax included.